kanition/QuadraticEquationSolver/Robustness_Precision.md

 Arithmetic *underflow* and *overflows* may occur.
 [*Catastrophic cancellation*](https://en.wikipedia.org/wiki/Catastrophic_cancellation) also disrupts your computation.
 All these make the results wrong.
-Solving such a equation is not as simple as you think.
+Solving such an equation is not as simple as you think.

-## That's what our solver try to solve!
+## That's what our solver tries to solve!
 We put the *naive* solver in [test.h](./test/test.h) for comparison.

 For each format (single or double-precision),
 41 cases are listed in [float_test.cpp](./test/float_test.cpp) and [double_test.cpp](./test/double_test.cpp) respectively.

 Here are the results for `double_test`.
-You can find that our solver has much better robustness and recision.
+You can find that our solver has much better robustness and precision.
 ```
 Double min: 2.22507e-308
 Double max: 1.79769e+308
 ===================================================================
 (1) a = b = c = 0
-Solving: 0= 0
+Solving: 0 = 0
 +-------+----------------------------+----------------------------+
 |double |  QuadtraticEquationSolver  |        Naive Solver        |
 +-------+----------------------------+----------------------------+